 Project main goal

-The goal of this project is to elaborate various photocatalytic and hybrid photocatalytic/catalytic materials with significantly improved efficiencies of quantum solar energy utilization.
+The goal of the “In quest of a more efficient quantum solar energy exploitation in energy downhill and uphill photocatalytic processes (INGENIOUS)” project is to elaborate various photocatalytic and hybrid photocatalytic/catalytic materials with significantly improved efficiencies of quantum solar energy utilization.
 The project assumes design and synthesis of new photocatalysts in various forms offering high efficiencies of oxidation of organic pollutants or high quantum yield of photon to chemical energy conversion.
 Targeted quantum yields for energy downhill reactions should exceed the value of one due to combination of photocatalytic and catalytic reactions.
 A variety of photoactive catalysts, including hierarchical photocatalytic/catalytic materials, photonic/photocatalytic hybrid materials, and defected materials with fine-tuned electronic properties will be designed and studied.
 The photocatalysts will be optimized towards their application in photocatalytic removal of pharmaceutically active compounds (antibiotics, hormones, anti-inflammatory drugs) from waters.

 The team working on the project will consist of the project leader, three post-doctoral fellows, four PhD students and several students.
 The first young doctor will be employed in September 2017 and will work until the end of the project, the second one will be employed since September 2017 for one year and the third one will join the team for the last two years (September 2018 – August 2020).
 4 PhD and 3 undergraduate students will be involved during the whole project (each year undergraduate students will be involved in 3 out of 4 sub-projects).
 Since every student will be a member of the team for one to two years, the total number of students participating in the project will be not lower than 6 and not higher than 9.
 It is assumed, that 3 additional technicians and young doctors will be involved (with a non-full time employment).
 Cooperation with six scientific groups (five from abroad, one from Poland) is also planned.
 The structure of the group headlines of main sub-projects is presented in Fig. 3.